-Don’t make the mistake of assuming washing siding is the same as washing a car.
+Don’t make the mistake of assuming that washing siding is the same as washing a car.
 To avoid injury while cleaning your siding, you should wear clothing that is comfortable and washable.
-Wear closed-in shoes, rubber gloves and safety goggles to protect your eyes from falling debris.
+Wear closed-in shoes, rubber gloves, and safety goggles to protect your eyes from falling debris.
 If you’re sensitive to the chemicals being used, a face mask can help with breathing.

 4. Clear the Area.

-5. Protect Indoors and Stationary Items.
+5. Protect Indoors and Stationery Items.

 6. Clean in Sections.

-Cleaning Fiber Cement Siding
+Fiber Cement Siding Cleaning

 Fiber cement siding, especially James Hardie fiber cement siding, is probably the easiest type of siding to maintain.
-Since James Hardie fiber cement siding is resistant to mold, mildew and fading, it typically doesn’t need cleaning as often as other siding materials.
+Since James Hardie fiber cement siding is resistant to mold, mildew, and fading, it typically doesn’t need cleaning as often as other siding materials.
 However, it will need some occasional care.

-Soft cloth or sponge - or -
+- Soft cloth or sponge

 The process and cleaning products recommended depend on the type of soil or contaminants that are on the siding.
-There are basically three categories.
+There are three categories.

-Construction Debris, Dust or Chalk
+1. Removing Construction Debris, Dust, or Chalk

-Oil, Grease or Non-chemical Debris
+2. Oil, Grease or Non-chemical Debris

-Mold and Mildew
+3. Mold and Mildew

 If you have a large area to clean, power washing can expedite the process.
 However, use extreme caution if you decide to do so.
 The pressure of a power washer can damage fiber cement siding.
 If you are unsure, you may want to hire a professional experienced with cleaning fiber cement siding.

-Cleaning Vinyl Siding
+Vinyl Siding Cleaning and Maintenance

-Vinegar - When mixed with water, it effectively removes dirt and grime and even light mold and mildew.
+- Vinegar - When mixed with water, it effectively removes dirt and grime and even light mold and mildew.
 The recommended solution is 70% water, 30% vinegar.

-Common store-bought cleaning products like Fantastik, Murphy’s Oil Soap, Windex and Lysol can also be used for tougher stains like bubble gum, grease, crayon and ink.
+- Common store-bought cleaning products like Fantastik, Murphy’s Oil Soap, Windex, and Lysol can also be used for tougher stains like bubble gum, grease, crayon, and ink.

-Tougher dirt may require a stronger solution, using ⅓ cup powdered laundry detergent and ⅔ cup trisodium phosphate cleaner with a gallon of water.
+- Tougher dirt may require a stronger solution, using ⅓ cup powdered laundry detergent and ⅔ cup trisodium phosphate cleaner with a gallon of water.

 Cleaning Aluminum Siding

-The process and materials used for cleaning aluminum siding is very similar to that for vinyl siding.
+The process and materials used for cleaning aluminum siding are very similar to that for vinyl siding.
 You can start with a simple overall rinse of the siding with your garden hose.
 You can then use a soft brush or cloth and cleaning products to hand-clean the surface.
 Always rinse cleaning agents from the siding before they dry.

 As with any type of siding, take care when using a power washer to clean aluminum siding.
-If you decide to power wash, you may want to buy or rent one that accommodates mixing water and cleaning materials together.
+If you decide to power wash, you may want to buy or rent one that accommodates mixing water and cleaning materials.
 That way you can spray the siding with the cleaning agents, then rinse with plain water.

-Cleaning Wood Siding
+Keeping Wood Siding Clean

 The most common types of wood siding are made from cypress and cedar.
 Wood siding can be cleaned but if you don’t do it right, you may be causing more harm than good.

+You can find these products in many home improvement stores.
 Make sure to check the labels to make sure it’s safe to use on wood.
 Avoid using cleaners that contain chlorine bleach that could strip the color from your siding.
-Also stay away from cleaning the natural oil stains in the wood.
+Also, stay away from cleaning the natural oil stains in the wood.